Introduction:

 shifts that will promote altering actions and policies toward

-individual work, lives and writings, we enact these insights into
+In our individual work, lives and writings, we enact

 What